Adriano-Barbieri62/ReminderApp/README.md

 Press either the Yes or No button depending on your choice.
 FOR YOUR INFORMATION
 `JSON files in the case of this program are structured as a list of data, for example: ["...", "...", "..."] and are more convenient for the program to manage, while text files they are structured with a new line marker, for example line\nline\nline etc which are more human readable`.
+* Export the configuration folder...
+Ctrl+E
+Press Enter, a dialog box with the name will appear:
+`Choose destination folder`
+Select the export location for the ReminderApp_config folder in the edit field:
+Down arrow to find:
+Select folder
+If everything went well, the following message will appear:
+`Notify!
+Configuration exported successfully!`

+* Import the configuration folder...
+Ctrl+I
+Press Enter, a dialog box with the name will appear:
+`Choose source folder`
+Select the location of the ReminderApp_config folder in the edit field:
+Down arrow to find:
+Select folder
+If everything went well, the following message will appear:
+`Notice!
+Configuration imported successfully!`
 * Exit  Alt+f4
 This option closes the program until the next reboot via the executable file (ReminderApp.exe), unless you have configured it when Windows starts.